 - Click Save.

 Leave this checkbox unselected to allow SendGrid to always set UTM parameters.
 This action may result in the inclusion of multiple utm_campaign, utm_content, utm_medium, and utm_source parameters.
-The addition of duplicate parameters can complicate your analytics, depending on which tools you use.
-For example, ODP always takes the first UTM parameters it sees, while Google Analytics takes the last UTM parameters it sees.
+Duplicate parameters can complicate your analytics, depending on which tools you use.
+For example, ODP always takes the first UTM parameters it sees, while Google Analytics takes the last UTM parameters.